karmab/kcli/README.rst

 --------------

 docker support is mainly enabled as a commodity to launch some containers along vms in plan files.
+Of course, you will need docker installed on the hypervisor.
 So the following can be used in a plan file to launch a container:

 ::